Mother Country: Britain, the Welfare State, and Nuclear Pollution

-Mother Country: Britain, the Welfare State, and Nuclear Pollution (1989) is a work of nonfiction by Marilynne Robinson that tells the story of Sellafield, a government nuclear reprocessing plant located on the coast of the Irish Sea.
-The book shows how the closest village to Sellafield suffers from death and disease due to decades of waste and radiation from the plant.
+Mother Country: Britain, the Welfare State, and Nuclear Pollution (1989) is a work of nonfiction by Marilynne Robinson that tells an alleged story of Sellafield, a government nuclear reprocessing plant located on the coast of the Irish Sea.
+The book claims that the closest village to Sellafield suffers from death and disease due to decades of waste and radiation from the plant.
 Mother Country was a National Book Award finalist for Nonfiction in 1989.
 While on sabbatical in England, Robinson's interest in the environmental ramifications of the plant began when she discovered a newspaper article detailing its hazards.

+Max Perutz, a British Nobel Prize-winning scientist, wrote a scathing review which attacked both the claimed facts and the methodologies used in assembling the arguments presented by Robinson.